 \section{Conclusions}

-Three different statistical methods have been used to search for the best IMF that simultaneously fits both the Galactic Classical Cepheids and the whole sky Tycho-2 data.
-All methods are in agreement with the Kroupa-Haywood IMF (table 3) with a slope of $\alpha=3.2$ for intermediate masses.
-Using both field stars and Galactic Classical Cepheids we have found an IMF steeper than the canonical stellar IMF, in associations and young clusters, for the intermediate masses.
+Three different statistical methods have been used to search for the best IMF that simultaneously fits both the Galactic classical Cepheids and the whole sky Tycho-2 data.
+All methods are in agreement with the Kroupa-Haywood IMF (Table 3) with a slope of $\alpha=3.2$ for intermediate masses.
+Using both field stars and Galactic classical Cepheids, we have found an IMF that is steeper than the canonical stellar IMF for the intermediate masses, both in associations and young clusters.
 This result is consistent with the predictions of the Integrated Galactic IMF (IGIMF).
-The three statistical methods considered here show that a constant Star Formation History is not in agreement with the observational data, thus supporting the star formation history to be decreasing in time in the Galactic thin disc.
+The three statistical methods considered here show that a constant SFH is not in agreement with the observational data, thus supporting the star formation history as decreasing in time in the Galactic thin disc.

-We use for the first time the Besan\c{c}on Galaxy Model used to characterise the young population of Classical Cepheids using the most updated boundaries of the Instability Strip.
-BGM allows us to properly place the stellar evolutionary models in the context of the Milky Way evolution modelling.
-BGM is now capable of providing mass and age distributions of Classical Cepheids.
-We have used the most complete catalogues of Galactic Classical Cepheids to confirm these objects as good tracers of the intermediate-mass population when constraining the Initial Mass Function.
+For the first time, we use the BGM to characterise the young population of classical Cepheids and use the most updated boundaries of the Instability Strip.
+The BGM enables us to properly place the stellar evolutionary models in the context of the Milky Way evolution modelling.
+The BGM is now capable of providing mass and age distributions of classical Cepheids.
+We have used the most complete catalogues of Galactic classical Cepheids to confirm these objects as good tracers of the intermediate-mass population when constraining the IMF.

-The updated BGM population synthesis model inferred by the Cepheid analysis undertaken in the present work has represented an improvement on the fit with Tycho-2 data compared with \cite{Czekaj2014}.
-With Gaia thousands of Galactic Classical Cepheids will be detected, and the Besan\c{c}on Galaxy Model is now ready for the science exploitation of these upcoming extremely accurate new data.
-In future work we aim to consider a non-parametric IMF unlinked from any imposed analytical form and use ABC-MCMC fitting methods to Gaia data.
+The updated BGM population synthesis model inferred by the Cepheid analysis and undertaken in the present work represents an improvement on the fit with Tycho-2 data, compared with \cite{Czekaj2014}.
+With Gaia, thousands of Galactic classical Cepheids will be detected, and the BGM is now ready for the scientific exploitation of these upcoming extremely accurate data.
+In a future study, we aim to consider a non-parametric IMF unlinked from any imposed analytical form and use approximate Bayesian computation methods to explore a larger space of parameters using Gaia data.